-Before a colleague's SML begins, the line manager should discuss the arrangements for them to keep in touch during their leave.
+Before a colleague's SML begins, their line manager should discuss the arrangements for them to keep in touch during their leave.
 The University reserves the right in any event to maintain reasonable contact with the colleague from time to time during their SML.
-This may be to discuss the colleague's plans to return to work, to ensure the colleague is aware of any possible development and promotion opportunities, to discuss any special arrangements to be made or available training to ease their return to work or simply to update them on developments at work during their absence.
+This may be to discuss the colleague's plans to return to work, to ensure the colleague is aware of any possible development and promotion opportunities, to discuss any special arrangements to be made or available training to ease their return to work or simply to update them on developments at work while they are away.

-The colleague is encouraged to make reasonable contact with their line manager during their Maternity leave, e.g. to discuss any flexible working considerations.
+The colleague is encouraged to maintain reasonable contact with their line manager during their SML.

-8. 'Keeping in Touch' Days/Working During the Maternity Leave Period
+8. 'Keeping in Touch' Days